danielharrell/open-eyes-lect-2017-18/Open.md

 to an act of transgression.
 Hence the suitors, and how they indeed get into the house of Odysseus.
-Or the corpses, and how *they* get into the eyes of Leontius, once he loses his mastery of them, and can no longer open them, so we might say, from within.
+Or the corpses, and how *they* get into the eyes of Leontius, once he loses his mastery of them, and can no longer open them from within.

 ## Awareness {#awareness}

 (Need to make this section more concise.)
+(Or perhaps anticipate that this is a longer argument by laying out steps.)

-On this account, then, only mere openness can be boundless.
+On this account, then, only mere openness could be boundless.
 True openness is always bounded, or closed.
-But we can deepen the account, to conclude that even mere openness must be bounded, to gain any semblance of boundlessness.
-For now consider our deepest state of being, on my earlier
-suggestion: the open eyes of awareness.
+But perhaps even mere openness must be bounded, to gain any semblance of boundlessness.
+For now consider our deepest state of being, on my earlier suggestion: the open eyes of awareness.
+(There is an argument to be made that they can only be open by containing what they see, and therefore being closed.
+Make sure to indicate how this openness might be considered mere openness.
+Look for formulations below that I can use for this.
+Then proceed with: as a first step we can reconsider the cases of Leontius and Odysseus.)
 This allows us to reconsider the open eyes of Leontius.
 For while his loss of mastery over them exposes him, like a broken jar, to whatever lies outside, this same loss allows his eyes, like an unbroken jar, to take their fill---one might say to the brim---of the spectacle.
 His liberated eyes might even be compared to a perfect jar: one that stays intact, no matter what it contains, or how full it gets.

 And this perfection of outer sight seems matched, even surpassed, by inner sight.
 For Leontius is able to damn his eyes, and in the imperative mood, despite his loss of command.
 "Look for yourselves," he exclaims, "you evil wretches, take your fill of the beautiful sight."
-His eyes remain his, we could say, despite their liberation from him, as their becoming unbounded leads not to blindness, but sight, and recognition of this rather than unconsciousness of it.
+His eyes remain his, we could say, despite their liberation from him; as their becoming unbounded results not in blindness, but sight; and not unconsciousness of the fact, but recognition of it.
 To stare is still to see, and in this case to see with an acute sense of the boundary breached in seeing.
 This suggests that mere openness can only be as boundless as true openness